kaiachain/kaia-docs/docs/references/sdk/ether-js.md

 ```

-After successfully importing ethers, you need to connect to Klaytn by instantiating a new ethers.js `JsonRpcProvider` object with an RPC URL of the Klaytn network.
+After successfully importing ethers, you need to connect to Kaia by instantiating a new ethers.js `JsonRpcProvider` object with an RPC URL of the Kaia network.
 Add the code below to the existing code:

 ```js
 const url = "RPC URL";